top of page

 Site Conditions: Grows best in moist, somewhat poorly drained, medium to coarse soils; not tolerant of droughty conditions

-Notes: Showy red stems related to sun exposure, shade-grown plants have greenish stems; beneficial for slop stablization
+Notes: Showy red stems related to sun exposure; shade-grown plants have greenish stems; beneficial for slope stabilization

 Spicebush